alasdairtran/attentionflow/docs/setting_up.md

 sudo ufw enable
 sudo ufw status verbose

+# Get up-to-date Cloudflare IPs from https://www.cloudflare.com/ips/
+sudo ufw allow from 173.245.48.0/20 to any port https comment 'Cloudflare' sudo ufw allow from 103.21.244.0/22 to any port https comment 'Cloudflare' sudo ufw allow from 103.22.200.0/22 to any port https comment 'Cloudflare' sudo ufw allow from 103.31.4.0/22 to any port https comment 'Cloudflare' sudo ufw allow from 141.101.64.0/18 to any port https comment 'Cloudflare' sudo ufw allow from 108.162.192.0/18 to any port https comment 'Cloudflare' sudo ufw allow from 190.93.240.0/20 to any port https comment 'Cloudflare' sudo ufw allow from 188.114.96.0/20 to any port https comment 'Cloudflare' sudo ufw allow from 197.234.240.0/22 to any port https comment 'Cloudflare' sudo ufw allow from 198.41.128.0/17 to any port https comment 'Cloudflare' sudo ufw allow from 162.158.0.0/15 to any port https comment 'Cloudflare' sudo ufw allow from 104.16.0.0/12 to any port https comment 'Cloudflare' sudo ufw allow from 172.64.0.0/13 to any port https comment 'Cloudflare' sudo ufw allow from 131.0.72.0/22 to any port https comment 'Cloudflare'

 # Create an SSH key so we can communicate with GitHub without passwords
 sudo ssh-keygen -t rsa -b 4096 -C "alasdair.tran@anu.edu.au" -f /root/.ssh/vevoviz_rsa echo "Host *